cgay/protocol-buffers/documentation/source/design.rst

   easier.

-* As the protobuf IDL changes ``protoc`` will support the new changes and will presumable be backward compatible.
+* As the protobuf IDL changes ``protoc`` will support the new changes and will presumably be backward compatible.
 For small changes we probably won't even have to update our code generator, at least until we add explicit support for the feature.